 - Discover how one artist went from pencil sketch to finished painting with Fresco.

-- Another creator captured realistic sunflowers at different stages of growth, bloom, and development.
+- Another creator captured realistic sunflowers at different stages of growth, bloom and development.

 Go further with Fresco.

 Take your sunflower drawings to the next level by exploring the ins and outs of Fresco.
-With live brushes that work like physical oil paints or watercolors, you can subtly mix colors and create realistic textures.
+With live brushes that work like physical oil paints or watercolours, you can subtly mix colours and create realistic textures.
 Or export your sunflower drawing and use it to create a pattern in Adobe Illustrator.
 Whatever tools you decide to use, try your hand at drawing this bright, cheerful flower today.